QibangLiu/PDLSM-FEM_mpi/README.md

 # PDLSM-FEM_mpi
 [PDLSM-FEM solver](https://github.com/QibangLiu/PDLSM-FEM_mpi) is an open-source parallel implementation of coupled peridynamics least squares minimization and finite element method (PDLSM-FEM) in 2D and 3D by MPI technique.
-This solver is written in a C++ environment on cross platforms (Windows, Linux).
+This solver is written in a C++ environment on cross platforms.
 It includes implicit static, explicit dynamic, and implicit dynamic solvers for structure analysis under displacement or traction loading.

   - `Pre-process` - It requires a mesh data file with the specified format.
 Users may use commercial finite element codes such as ANSYS, ABAQUS to generate the mesh data file.